 New Jersey Health Care Quality Institute (NJHCQI): Conversation of Your Life

-Through the NJHCQI Mayors Wellness Campaign, eight counties in NJ participate in a program called Conversation of Your Life.
+Through the NJHCQI Mayors Wellness Campaign, several counties in NJ participate in a program called Conversation of Your Life.
 Conversation of Your Life programming in each county is directed by task forces of advisors, including medical professionals, clergy, lawyers, elected officials, lay people, and other individuals dedicated to improving advance care planning in New Jersey.
 NJHCQI regularly convenes the county task forces and supports their work.

 I am proud to participate in my county’s Conversation of Your Life outreach.
 Here is a list of programs we conduct that you might consider using with your faith group, social organization, community center and family.